NSA warrantless surveillance (2001–2007): US citizens

 No declaration of war explicitly applied to US citizens.
 Under the War Powers Resolution the only option to include them was to enact an encompassing authorization of the use of military force.
 The AUMF did not explicitly do so.
 Under AUMF, "nations, organizations or persons" must be identified as having planned, authorized, committed, aided or harbored the (9/11) attackers.
 Military force is thereby limited to those parties.
 Since no US citizens were alleged to be involved in the 9/11 attacks, and since AUMF strictly states that war-time enemies are those who were involved in 9/11, including US citizens in general exceeds these provisions.

 Opinions that actions stemming from the Patriot Act are constitutional follow from the AUMF.
 Since AUMF wartime powers do not explicitly apply to US citizens in general, they are exempted from its provision as a function of Ninth Amendment unenumerated rights.
 Therefore, Patriot Act provisions that are unconstitutionally (violating the first, fourth and other amendments) applied to US citizens are not rescued by the AUMF.

+Attorney-client privilege

+Wilner v.
+NSA was a Freedom of Information Act lawsuit filed by Thomas Wilner and fifteen other lawyers who represented Guantanamo captives against the United States National Security Agency.
+The lawyers argued that the NSA, through its warrantless wiretap program, had violated their attorney-client privilege.
+They referred to the January 18, 2006 lawsuit CCR v.
+Bush, and called the NSA's response "inadequate".
+They assert that while the Government had released 85 pages of documents they had withheld another 85 that the law obliged them to release.
+The government, for its part, issued a Glomar response, refusing to affirm or deny the existence of the requested documents for reasons of national security.